NoaWo/Flow-Free-Solver/README.md

 2. **DeadEnd Checks** - We modified the generate path function to reject DeadEnd paths, which will be noise and keeps GA away from finding the solution.
-   <br>A DeadEnd path is a path that will not be consistent with a complete solution.
+   <br>A DeadEnd path is a path that will not be consistent with any complete solution.
 There are some kinds of DeadEnd path:
     - **Block a color.** i.e. there is no path between the both dots of a color without cross the DeadEnd path. <br><br>
       <img width="351" alt="Screenshot 2024-03-06 at 23 03 48" src="https://github.com/NoaWo/Flow-Game-Solver/assets/135462814/d111269d-aad3-4fbc-87fd-d35a36fa7536"><br>
       The blue color is blocked.